mkenihandev/legend-of-rose/README.md

 - "You see a broken wall"
 - Try: "Break wall" and you might be taken to the next scenario.

+Bombs are a weapon and must be equipped first to use them.
+Armor must be equipped to benefit from the +50 to your max health.

 ## Initial Goals and Designs
 <hr>